open-xml-templating/docxtemplater/docs/source/goals.rst

 	<w:t>tag</w:t>
 	<w:t>}</w:t>

 The fact that the tags can be splitted into multiple xml tags makes the code challenging to write.
-I had to rewrite most of the parsing engine between version 2 and version 3 of docxtemplater to make the code more straighforward : See the migration here :https://github.com/open-xml-templating/docxtemplater/commit/59af93bd281932da4586175bb2428d28298d1e65.
+I had to rewrite most of the parsing engine between version 2 and version 3 of docxtemplater to make the code more straighforward: See the migration here: https://github.com/open-xml-templating/docxtemplater/commit/59af93bd281932da4586175bb2428d28298d1e65.

 If you want to have loops to iterate over an array, it will become even more complicated.